sinus-x/discord-wormhole/docs/commands.md

 **set name [name]**

 Set new nickname.
 Some characters are disallowed (`()*/\@`, as well as some zero-width characters).

+**me**

+Display your information.

+**whois [name]**

+Display information about some user.
+If the user is found, it will show their home wormhole and optional attributes like mod or readonly status.

 [<< back to home](index.md)